-Subdermal progestin implant (Nestorone®) in the treatment of endometriosis: Clinical response to various doses
+Subdermal progestin implant (Nestorone®) in the treatment of endometriosis: Clinical response to various doses (HTML)

 Ylanen,Kaija; Laatikainen,Timo; Lahteenmaki,Pekka; Moo-Young,Alfred J.

 To evaluate the efficacy of three different doses of Nestorone ® progestin administered by implants for relief of pain, as well as bleeding patterns and symptoms in women with endometriosis.

 An open clinical study without a control group.

 Twenty-one women in whom endometriosis was diagnosed and treated at laparoscopy or at laparotomy.

 The patients were randomly allocated to one of three groups receiving a daily dose of either 150 µg, 200 µg or 400 µg Nestorone ® for two to four implants inserted subcutaneously for 7 months.
 After removal of the implants the follow-up period was 6 months.
 Six patients in the 150 µg group, seven in the 200 µg group and five in the 400 µg group completed the study.